brownan/backathon/README.md

 * Client side encryption (currently using libsodium)
 * Keep the code and architecture simple.
 Complexity is avoided except when absolutely necessary
+* Backup operations are "write only" to support more secure setups where clients have no read access to the storage backend.
+Prune operations similarly only require delete permission,  and don't need read access.

 No other backup programs I've found quite met these criteria.
 Backathon takes ideas from Borg, Restic, Duplicati, and others.